Sample Report— This is an example for a Texas homeowner. Take the quiz for yours.

 Find your county assessor's office

 Search for "Texas [your county] homestead exemption application" to find the form.
 Most counties have an online application.
+Important: only use official .gov websites to submit applications — never enter personal information on a non-.gov site.

 10 minutes